William-Fernandes252/Bankist/README.md

 ## About

 This project consists of a fake banking application developed to learn and practice JavaScript programming topics like array methods, dates manipulation, internalization and timers.
 It includes features like tranfers, loan requests, a logout timer and more.
+Also, as a plus, I

+-   refactored the project to structure the data using OOP;
+-   applied webpack as module bundler;
+-   Used TypeScript to add type safety;
+-   Used JQuery in the UI to facilitate the DOM manipulation.

 ## Requirements